Grant R. Williams

 Lieutenant Grant Russell Williams (July 29, 1930 – April 26, 1964) was a U. S. Navy test pilot, of Webster Groves, Missouri.
-He was best known for diverting his crashing plane away from populated areas in Jacksonville, Florida, in April, 1964.
+He was best known for diverting his crashing plane, a North American FJ-1 Fury, away from populated areas in Jacksonville, Florida, in April, 1964.

 Williams died in the crash; he was survived by his wife Kathleen and his four preschool children.

-Williams had eight sisters, including Margaret W. Asprey, and including one who died in early childhood.
+Williams had eight sisters, including Margaret W. Asprey, and one who died in early childhood.